decretist/Dissertation/Chapter0/chapter0.md

 two.
-I would extract the first- and second-recension *dicta*, those parts of the text of the *Decretum* thought to have actually been written (depending on whether one accepted Pennington's or Winroth's argument) by Gratian or by Gratian 1 and Gratian 2,[^16] and run the same kind of analysis that Kestemont had run for Hildegard of Bingen and Guibert of Gembloux.
-I expected the results to provide an unambiguous answer, sufficiently compelling to both Pennington and Winroth to settle the debate one way or the other, as to whether there had been one or two authors.
+I would extract the first- and second-recension *dicta*, those parts of the text of the *Decretum* thought to have actually been written (depending on whether one accepted Pennington's or Winroth's argument) by Gratian or by Gratian 1 and Gratian 2[^16] and run the same kind of analysis that Kestemont had run for Hildegard of Bingen and Guibert of Gembloux.
+I expected the results to provide an unambiguous answer, sufficiently compelling to both Pennington and Winroth to settle the debate one way or the other as to whether there had been one or two authors.

 In August and September of 2013, I replicated the working software